-The above acronym is designed to foster a hands-on-mind approach for personal responsibility to have our belief system to be intellectually defensible.
+The above acronyms are designed to foster a hands-on-mind approach for personal responsibility to make our belief system intellectually defensible.

 So, how does the above position—little different from that of the ancient mythmakers except for anthropomorphizing—hold up under our list of questions by applying PIFFLE?

-P. FOA, this position violates the epistemological principle that for anything to have meaningful identity it must have some distinction, some contrast with everything else.
+Philosophy.
+FOA, this position violates the epistemological principle that for anything to have meaningful identity it must have some distinction, some contrast with everything else.
 In this case life and consciousness must—and do—have opposites.
-Dead or death versus life and non-awareness and unconsciousness versus consciousness.
+Dead or death versus alive and life, and non-awareness and unconsciousness versus consciousness.
 If everything is alive and has consciousness, then life and consciousness lose their meaning, along with their counterparts.

-F. Opposing facts: The planets don't show some of the major aspects that go into being alive and conscious.
-They have no discernible needs and desires to sustain and enhance their "lives" and consciousness.
+Falsifiable.
+Opposing facts: The planets don't show some of the major aspects that go into being alive and conscious.
+They have no discernible needs and desires to sustain and enhance their "lives". and no sign of consciousness.
 They don't communicate, and show no sign of freedom of movement..
 They don't have an organic structure that can be damaged to the point of dying.
 Etc.

-L. Without any idea of their intentions, and no communication, the impact on human life would seem to be only negative because we have not idea of what we can count on from them on an ongoing basis.
+Life Benefit..
+Without any idea of their intentions, and no communication, the impact on human life would seem to be only negative because we have no idea of what we can count on from them for an ongoing basis.

-E. No further relevance to me personally, and I can only relate to them as material or physical fixtures.
+Extraneous.
+No further relevance to me personally, and I can only relate to them as non-living, material or physical fixtures.